-The current sustained low global oil prices as compared to 2014 can be attributed to a number of factors, including, but not limited to, a decline in demand for oil due to a worsening of global economic conditions, the increase in oil production by other producers and competition from alternative energy sources.
+The relatively lower global oil price environment from mid-2014 can be attributed to a number of factors, including, but not limited to, a decline in demand for oil due to slower growth in a number of economies, particularly in the emerging markets (especially China), the increase in oil production by other producers and competition from alternative energy sources.
 In general, international prices for crude oil are also affected by the economic and political developments in oil producing regions, particularly the Middle East; prices and availability of new technologies; and the global climate and other relevant conditions.
 There can be no assurance that these factors, in combination with others, will not result in a prolonged or further decline in oil prices, which may continue to have an adverse effect on Saudi Arabia's GDP growth, Government revenues, balance of payments and foreign trade.